Jantar Mantar, Jaipur: Materials of construction

 Built from local stone and marble, each instrument carries an astronomical scale, generally marked on the marble inner lining.
 Bronze tablets, bricks and mortar were also employed in building the instruments in the monument spread over about 18,700 square metres.
 It was in continuous use until about 1800, then fell in disuse and disrepair.
-Restored again several times during the British colonial rule, particularly in 1902, the Jantar Mantar was declared a national monument in 1948.
+Restored again several times during the British Empire, particularly in 1902, the Jantar Mantar was declared a national monument in 1948.
 It was restored in 2006.
 The restoration process in early 20th century replaced some of the original materials of construction with different materials.

 Jantar Mantar is managed under the Archeological Sites and Monuments Act of Rajasthan since 1961, and protected as a National Monument of Rajasthan since 1968.

 Theory

 The Vedas mention astronomical terms, measurement of time and calendar, but do not mention any astronomical instruments.
 The earliest discussion of astronomical instruments, gnomon and clepsydra, is found in the Vedangas, ancient Sanskrit texts.
-The gnomon (called Śaṅku, शङ्कु) found at Jantar Mantar monument is discussed in these first millennium BCE Vedangas and in many later texts such as the Katyayana Sulbasutras.
+The gnomon (called Śaṅku, शङ्कु) found at Jantar Mantar monument is discussed in these first millennium BCE Vedangas and in many later texts such as the Kātyāyana Shulba Sutras.
 Other discussions of astronomical instruments are found in Hinduism texts such as the fourth century BCE Arthashastra, Buddhist texts such as Sardulakarna-avadana, and Jainism texts such as Surya-prajnapti.
-The theories behind the instruments are found in texts by the fifth century CE Aryabhatta, sixth century CE Brahmagupta and Varahamihira, ninth century Lalla, eleventh century Sripati and Bhaskara.
+The theories behind the instruments are found in texts by the fifth century CE Aryabhata, sixth century CE Brahmagupta and Varāhamihira, ninth century Lalla, eleventh century Śrīpati and Bhāskara II.
 The texts of Bhaskara have dedicated chapters on instruments and he calls them Yantra-adhyaya.

 The theory of chakra-yantra, yasti-yantra, dhanur-yantra, kapala-yantra, nadivalaya-yantra, kartari-yantra, and others are found in the ancient texts.

 Astronomical Use

 The full extent of how Jai Singh's instruments were used for astronomical observation remains unclear.
 While the instruments themselves were impressive, there is limited evidence of a dedicated observational program or a team of trained astronomers.
 This raises the question of whether the observatory's primary purpose was purely scientific or also served other symbolic or cultural functions.

 The Zij Muhammad-Shahi, an astronomical handbook compiled under Jai Singh's patronage, does not appear to rely heavily on data collected from his observatories.
-Instead, it primarily utilizes existing tables from sources like the Zij-i Ulugh Beg and Philippe de la Hire's astronomical tables.
+Instead, it primarily utilizes existing tables from sources like the Ulugh Beg and Philippe de la Hire's astronomical tables.
 The Zij Muhammad-Shahi essentially adapts these tables by incorporating adjustments for the precession of the equinoxes and the difference in longitude between Paris and Delhi.